2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-03-13-static-web-app-terraform-deprecation.md

 version = "= 3.95.0"
 ```

 This is useful if you know that there is only a certain version that will work for your configuration.
 However, you're also saying you never want to use a future version.
 Maybe that's your scenario, but it's not the one I want to use here.
-I want to be able to use future versions because the provider changes as Azure changes.
+I want to be able to use future versions because the azurerm provider will change as Azure changes.

 #### `!=` Operator